polywrap/documentation-staging/2022-Q2-restructure/drafts/faq-glossary-draft.md

 > Please include all details on an email to hello@polywrap.io.
 Be as descriptive as possible, add links and validation for the DAO to consider your proposal.

+How can i join the Polywrap DAO?

+> The Polywrap DAO is open to anyone who wishes to join.
+There is no membership fee.

+What is the polywrap toolchain?

+> The polywrap toolchain is a set of tools that allow developers to create and deploy decentralized applications (DApps) on the Polywrap network.
+The toolchain includes a compiler, a virtual machine, and a set of libraries.

+What is the polywrap virtual machine?

+> The polywrap virtual machine is a runtime environment for executing decentralized applications (DApps) on the Polywrap network.
+The virtual machine is responsible for managing the execution of DApps, and providing a secure and reliable environment for them to run.

+What is the polywrap compiler?

+> The polywrap compiler is a tool that allows developers to compile their decentralized applications (DApps) into bytecode that can be executed by the polywrap virtual

+What are URIs?

+> A URI is a Uniform Resource Identifier.
+URIs are used to identify resources on the internet.
+In the context of the Polywrap network, URIs are used to identify decentralized applications (DApps).

+Why does polywrap use GraphQL?

+> GraphQL is a query language that allows developers to specify the data that they need from a server.
+GraphQL is used by the Polywrap network to allow developers to query the data that is stored on the network.

 - Glossary
     - WRAP Standard